AlvaroCavalcante/hand-face-detector/README.md

 ## Doubts and contribution

-If you have any doubt or trouble when using this project, open a new issue on this GitHub repository, or send an e-mail to <alvaroleandro250@gmail.com>.
-Also, contributions are always welcome, feel free to open an pull request or give any suggestion on how to improve this project.
+If you have any doubts or trouble when using this project, open a new issue on this GitHub repository, or send an e-mail to <alvaroleandro250@gmail.com>.
+Also, contributions are always welcome, feel free to open a pull request or give any suggestions on how to improve this project.